Fruit consumption in the U.S. - statistics & facts

 Fruit has long been praised as a healthy and natural alternative to processed sweets and refined sugar.
 The size of the fruits and vegetables market in the United States has seen an overall increase in the last decade.
 As of 2022, the sales of fresh fruit accounted for about 45 percent of the total produce segment sales in the United States.
 In 2022, the consumer price index (CPI) for fresh fruit stood at an average of 406.3, up from 376.5 in the previous year..

 Consumption per capita

 In general, the Dietary Guidelines for Americans recommend increasing fruit and vegetable intake.
-In a recent survey, a 90 percent share of U.S. adult respondents stated that they actively try to include fruit in their diet.
-However, recent statistics illustrate slightly diminishing fruit consumption rates.
-The per capita consumption of fruit in the United States fell from 286 pounds in 2000 to 259.26 pounds in 2014.
-Of that amount, the majority of fruit intake in the U.S. was in the form of fresh fruit and fruit juices, with canned, dried, and frozen fruit accounting for a much smaller proportion.
+Fruit consumption rates in the United States had been decreasing for several years, but saw an increase per capita in 2021.
+The per capita consumption of fresh fruit, however, States fell from about its peak of 117.25 pounds in 2020, to about 116.8 pounds in 2021.
+The majority of fruit intake in the U.S. was in the form of fresh fruit and fruit juices, with canned, dried, and frozen fruit accounting for a much smaller proportion.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date